Edith246/Vehicle-Theft-Analysis/README.md

 ## Key Insights
 - Auckland recorded the highest number of vehicle thefts.
-- Most thefts occurred on Fridays and Saturdays.
+- Most vehicle thefts occurred on Sundays, Mondays, and Tuesdays — indicating that the start of the week is the riskiest period for vehicle owners.
 - Toyota, Nissan, and Mazda are the most stolen vehicle brands.

 ## Tools Used